NTS Motorsports: Truck No. 24 history

 Kevin Harvick was signed for two races in 2013 in a third NTS truck.
-He ran the 24 truck in second race of the season at Martinsville with longtime sponsor Tide, finishing 25th after a tire issue.
+He ran the 24 truck in second race of the season at Martinsville, finishing 25th after a tire issue.
 Harvick and Tide were entered the next week at Rockingham but withdrew.
-After 4 races, Brennan Newberry and the No. 14 crew switched to number No. 24, in conjunction with new sponsor Qore-24 Hand Sanitizer.
+After 4 races, Brennan Newberry and the No. 14 crew switched to number No. 24.
 Newberry scored a single top ten finish (at Pocono) and had four DNFs, finishing 19th in points.

 In 2014, the truck ran a single race at the Daytona season opener with Newberry and GunBroker.com, finishing 25th.
 The No. 24 truck was replaced by the No. 9 entry for the remainder of the season.